Eriard/VelherakWeb/Rulebook/Character/Saga.md

 ## Legend

 > Legends are names, titles or named objects.
 They hold dormant power and can be **Invoked** to recall your past deeds to enhance your present actions.
->

-Choose two legends, one connected to your age and the other your life.

 ### Acquiring Legends